- SAP and the IT media have aggressively pushed S/4HANA.

 All the while Swiss Post is receiving false information from Deloitte as to what the implementation will cost.
 How do we know the information is incorrect.
 Well, first its Deloitte, but then second, their quotations illustrate that they are merely repeating SAP marketing approved talking points to Swiss Post, as they always do.
 Why is anyone in Swiss Post listening to Deloitte?
 Deloitte will underestimate the cost and change order Swiss Post after the project is deep into the project, and the Swiss Post is dependent upon Deloitte.
 Consulting companies love government clients as it is well known they are easy to rip off.

 Here is a page from IT Inside.

 Notice the advertisement from Cognizant — a major SAP implementer.
 Let us see the IT Inside ad page.

-IT Inside is certainly looking for advertisers.
-Could the need to advertisers mean that unflattering information from SAP projects is de-emphasized?
+IT Inside is undoubtedly looking for advertisers.
+Could the need for advertisers mean that critical information from SAP projects is de-emphasized?

 The Backdrop of Application and Database Implementation

-The first questions we had when we were told of this was the reasons for HANA’s removal.
+The first questions we had when we were told of this were the reasons for HANA’s removal.
 First, it is very uncommon for a recently implemented system to be removed.
 HANA did not have much of any sales until 2013.
 Implementations follow sales, so the majority of HANA implementations are by our internal from 2.5 years ago until now.
 When companies decide to purchase software, many people are brought in and have every incentive to make the implementation seem as good as possible.
 As an SAP consultant, I have often gone into troubleshooting SAP systems.
-The one thing you can’t point out is that the decision makers made an error in their selection.
-The decision makers in the IT organization can never be held accountable for errors in judgment.
+The one thing you can’t point out is that the decision-makers made an error in their selection.
+The decision-makers in the IT organization can never be held accountable for errors in judgment.